Zanark/blog/_posts/2019-07-12-A-Programmer-in-a-rut.md

 So if you can relate to anything close to what I mentioned above then you might be in a rut and its totally okay.
 Trust me it happens to the best of us.

-I wanted to give you some of the best tips that I've learned from other people to et yourself out of it.
+I wanted to give you some of the best tips that I've learned from other people to get yourself out of it.

 ### 1. Start Small.